Armstrong County Courthouse in Claude, Texas

 Armstrong County sits on the southern edge of the Texas Panhandle, straddling the Caprock Escarpment above Palo Duro Canyon.
 With fewer than 2,000 residents and Claude as the county seat, this is one of the least populated counties in Texas โ€” ranch land, wheat fields, and wide-open sky as far as the horizon.
 The Armstrong County Appraisal District is headquartered at 114 Trice St., Claude, with utility, industrial, and real estate accounts appraised by contracted firms including Pritchard & Abbott, Inc.

-Only about 2% of parcels were protested in 2023, a number that likely reflects both a small property owner population and lack of awareness about the process โ€” not an absence of errors.
+In 2024, only 28 protests were filed across Armstrong County’s 4,655 parcels โ€” under 1% (Texas Comptroller, 2024 Appraisal District Operations Survey) โ€” a number that likely reflects both a small property owner population and lack of awareness about the process, not an absence of errors.
 Agricultural valuation, productivity appraisals, and land assessments in Panhandle counties are complex and worth checking.
 File before May 15, 2026.

 Property Tax Protest Service